garestrepop/personalaccountingapp/README.md

 # personalaccountingapp
 Personal Accounting APP.
-This is an app that allow you manager personal budget, the incomens and expenses,  to keep track your money and to know how you can manager better.
+This is an app that allow you to manager personal budget, the incomes and expenses,  to keep track your money and to know how you can manager better.

 Tech stack
 * DB.
 SQL_LITE / MONGO